bgplab/bgplab/docs/3-upcoming.md

 ## Advanced Scenarios

-* Multihop EBGP sessions with servers
-* BGP as a firewall high availability protocol
-* Multihop EBGP peering in a high-availability firewall scenario
-* Peering across a hidden router (example: Azure vWan)
+* Peering across a low-end router using a default route
-* Firewall-on-a-stick scenario with two VRFs in the directly attached router.

 See [this blog post](https://blog.ipspace.net/2024/06/ebgp-multihop-use-cases.html) for more details.